team-nameless/starlight/README.md

 What does this mean?

 - The Starlight service hosted at `starlight.swyrin.id.vn`, is **_no longer available_** after the said time.
-- The Starlight API service hosted at `http://localhost:5000`, is **_no longer available_** after the said time.
+- The Starlight API service hosted at `cluster1.swyrin.id.vn`, is **_no longer available_** after the said time.
-- You will have to self-host the entire game, along with replacing occurences, _including but not limited to_: [API URLs](https://github.com/search?q=repo%3Ateam-nameless%2Fstarlight%20http://localhost:5000&type=code) and [Service URLs](https://github.com/search?q=repo%3Ateam-nameless%2Fstarlight+starlight.swyrin.id.vn&type=code).
+- You will have to self-host the entire game, along with replacing occurences, _including but not limited to_: [API URLs](https://github.com/search?q=repo%3Ateam-nameless%2Fstarlight%20+cluster1.swyrin.id.vn&type=code) and [Service URLs](https://github.com/search?q=repo%3Ateam-nameless%2Fstarlight+starlight.swyrin.id.vn&type=code).

 Is there any future plan?

-- Yes, we are rewriting the entire game, which you can track at [PR #10](https://github.com/team-nameless/starlight/pull/10), and at [`stars-at-our-back` branch](https://github.com/team-nameless/starlight/tree/stars-at-our-back)
+- Yes, we are rewriting the entire game, which you can track at the main branch!
+(You are here already.)

 After all, thank to Mr. Nguyen Trung Nghia for being so enthusiastic!
+And a warning happy new year from the Starlight team!

 ---